 NOTE: For more information about disaggregation of data by race and ethnicity, see the Methodological Notes.
 The graduation rates are the Student Right-to-Know (SRK) rates.
 Median values for the comparison group will not add to 100%.
 N is the number of institutions in the comparison group.
-Medians are not reported for comparison groups with less than three values.
+Medians are not reported for comparison groups with less than three values

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2017-18, Graduation Rates component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2018-19, Graduation Rates component.

-Figure 15.
-Graduation rates of full-time, first-time degree/certificateseeking undergraduates within 150% of normal time to program completion, by financial aid recipients: 2011 cohort
+Figure 13.
+Graduation rates of full-time, first-time degree/certificateseeking undergraduates within 150% of normal time to program completion, by type of aid: 2012 cohort